|

 1. Shall not be required to submit a contract for any player from its most recent roster for which a contract has been previously submitted.

-2. Shall have a playing roster not to exceed twenty-five (25) players.
+2. Shall have a playing roster not to exceed twenty-five (25) players for the First Half, twenty-seven (27) players for the Second Half, and (25) players for the Playoffs. (rev 2013)

 3. Shall use as their playing roster the team’s roster on the date the game is actually played.

-4. Shall be permitted to add an unlimited number of new players between halves provided each new player meets eligibility requirements and that the member club’s roster does not exceed twenty-five (25) players.
+4. Shall be permitted to add an unlimited number of new players between halves provided each new player meets eligibility requirements and that the member club’s roster does not exceed the provisions in item #2 above. (rev 2017)

 5. Shall be permitted to sign an unlimited number of military and/or college players per team.
 Military members must be stationed at Patuxent River, Indian Head, 8th & I Marine Barracks, Henderson Hall, Quantico, AAFB, Webster Field, Dahlgren or any other military installation within the League boundaries not mentioned.
 College students must also be enrolled at a local institution within the League’s established boundaries or be dependents of parents who have full time employment within those same parameters.